2006 April » Manolo for the Brides

 Charming chandeliers

 The art of balancing accessories is one that eludes many people.
 All too often, women and men stroll the streets wearing far too much jewelry; oddly contrasting scarves, shoes, and handbags; or uniformly tight or bulky clothing.
-It’s no wonder that brides who picked their wedding day dresses decisively feel confused and conflicted when considering their matrimonial accoutrements.
+It’s no wonder that brides who picked their wedding day dresses decisively feel confused and conflicted when considering their matrimonial accouterments.

 A pearl and crystal tiara may be perfect when paired with a matching necklace, but can become a bit much when you add a pair of dangle earrings and a bracelet to the mix

-They suggest brides-to-be use a three-step process to determine whether their wedding day jewelry is just enough or too much.
+They suggest brides-to-be use a three-step process to determine whether their bridal jewelry is just enough or too much.
 Step one involves the future bride making a list of all the jewelry and accessories she plans to wear and carry on her big day.
 Step two involves assigning each piece a “glam factor.”

 You might assign a 1 to a pair pearl stud earrings because they’re so simple and small in scale, while that gorgeous 3-inch high rhinestone tiara you have your eye on would fetch a 5 both for it’s size and sparkle.

-Finally, the future bride should add up her glam numbers.
+Finally, the future bride should add up her bridal jewelry glam numbers.
 Up to a six and you have pretty simplicity.
 Between seven and fifteen indicates a moderate and balanced “glam factor.”
 Anything above fifteen, however, may make brides look too glitzy for their own good.

 Personally, I’d just recommend doing what Coco Chanel always advised: When you think your look is perfect, remove one accessory from your person.